 Nyango Melissa works with the Minnesota African Women’s Association to promote the health and well-being of African refugee and immigrant women and their families in the Twin Cities of Minneapolis and St. Paul.

 This article was posted on Thursday, June 7th, 2007 at 10:06 pm and is filed under Cameroon, Children's Songs, Countries & Cultures, Customs and Traditions, English, Folk Songs, Languages, Metta, Music, Singing.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply